Rail transport in the Netherlands: Current fleet

-Future fleet

 Links with adjacent countries

 The Dutch network has several cross-border sections to Belgium and Germany.
 Terneuzen is linked to Belgium (freight only), but not to the rest of the Dutch network; Lanaken was at one time connected to Maastricht (also freight only), but not to the Belgian network.
 Seven cross-border links are electrified.
 Due to voltage differences, trains must change single-voltage locomotives at Bad Bentheim or Venlo; Belgian 3 kV trains reach Roosendaal and Maastricht with reduced power under the Dutch 1.5 kV.
 The HSL Zuid has no voltage change at the border.
 Multi-system train units or diesel traction are also used.
 Several border crossings are disused or freight-only, and there are no gauge breaks at any of the crossings.